 They lead also to Maxwell's high esteem.
-U.S.News & World Report ranks Maxwell number one in the nation for graduate education in public affairs.
+U.S.News & World Report ranks Maxwell as one of the nation's top graduate schools for public affairs.

 The MA in International Relations — typically earned in 16 months — is profoundly interdisciplinary, drawing on social-science departments across the School (e.g., political science, anthropology, economics, geography).
 It also includes essential, transferrable management skills in public administration.
 The MAIR integrates a required global internship, pursued in Washington, New York, or dozens of locations around the world.

-Maxwell's number-one ranked MPA is legendary for two related reasons: It is rigorous, and it is compact.
+Maxwell's top-ranked Master of Public Administration is legendary for two related reasons: It is rigorous, and it is compact.
 After just 12 months of concentrated, skills-based education, graduates are prepared for careers ranging from government service to law, health, education, and many other fields in the public and private sectors.

 Earn two degrees in two years.
 The integrated joint MPA/IR provides all of the benefits of the School's time-honored public administration curriculum with the added breadth of an interdisciplinary education in international relations.
 Experiential opportunities include both the MPA's capstone project in public management and IR's required global internship.

-Combining an IR degree with public relations, to serve careers in advocacy for large international organizations.
-Learn more.
+MSPR/MAIR combines an IR degree with public relations, to serve careers in public diplomacy and advocacy for large international organizations.

-A joint degree especially suited to interests in economic development.
-Learn more.
+A joint degree in IR and Economics is especially suited to interests in economic development.

-The MPH incorporates PA and is offered through a nearby teaching hospital.
-Learn more.
+The Master's in Public Health incorporates PA and is offered through a nearby teaching hospital.